-Made with almond milk and coconut milk creamer, fresh brewed organic coffee and a dose of quality fats using FBOMB Coconut Oil and FBOMB Macadamia Nut Butter, this latte recipe is like a decadent spin on “bulletproof” coffee to satisfy your guilty-pleasure (without the guilt!)
+Made with almond milk and coconut milk creamer, freshly brewed organic coffee, and a dose of quality fats using FBOMB Coconut Oil and FBOMB Macadamia Nut Butter, this latte recipe is like a decadent spin on “bulletproof” coffee to satisfy your guilty-pleasure (without the guilt!)

-Debating whether you should just hit up Starbucks, or try to make your own at home?
-We’re casting one vote for the latter.
+Debating whether you should hit up Starbucks or try to make your own at home?
+We’re casting a vote for the latter.
 Like most make-at-home PSLs, this recipe is: